 You MUST update your voter registration if you:

-1. Change your name
+1. Change your legal name

 2. Change your address (including moving to a different campus or Ames residence)